alanmitchell/fnsb-benchmark/README.md

 Open the `settings.py` file in an editor and read the comments for each settings to determine the proper value.
-Important settings are the path to the Utility Bill CSV file and the path to the Other Data spreadsheet file (discussed below).
+Important settings are the path to the Utility Bill CSV file and the path to the directory where two other key spreadsheets are located.
+These spreadsheets are described below in the Data File section.

 ### Data Files

 There are a number of critical data files for the script:

-* A Excel spreadsheet that contains other information about each site, such as square footage, address, and year built.
-This spreadsheet also contains degree day information and information about the BTU content of fuels.
-A sample of this spreadsheet is found in the `data` directory and is named `Other_Building_Data.xlsx`.
+* An Excel workbook named `Buildings.xlsx` that contains information about each site, such as square footage, address, and year built.
+Two samples of this spreadsheet are found in the `data` directory: `Buildings_FNSB.xlsx` and `Building_AHFC.xlsx`.

-In general, the `data` directory is a good location for both of these files, although that location is not required.
-The values in the `settings.py` file just need to point to the actual location of each file.

-Note that it is important to keep the format of the Other Building Data file unaltered.
+In general, the `data` directory is a good location for this file, although that location is not required.
+The `OTHER_DATA_DIR_PATH` value in the `settings.py` file just needs to point to the directory containing the file.
+Note that it is important to keep the format of the `Buildings.xlsx` file unaltered.
 The row number of the start of the data on each sheet is critical to operation of the script, so rows should not be added or deleted above that point on the Excel sheet.

+* An Excel workbook named `Services.xlsx` that contains information about the utility service types that are present in the Utility Bill records file, including their Btu content if the services are energy-providing services.
+It also contains a list of the standard categories that these service types are mapped into.
+There are two sheets in this Excel workbook, and two samples of the workbook are provided in the `data` directory:
+`Services_sample_fnsb.xlsx` and `Services_sample_aris.xlsx`.

-**Utility Bill Records:** This is the CSV file that contains the utility bill information for all of the buildings.
+* A Utility Bill Records file.
+This is a CSV file that contains the utility bill information for all of the buildings.
 Here are the first few records of a utility bill record file: